telefactor/telefactor/README.md

 This repo is acts an archive of starting apps and rounds of the games being played.

 If you're a host looking to reuse one of the games, make sure your players know not to go poking around for spoilers.
-I prefer to keep my source app in a private fork until the game is finished, and then do a PR from that with a commit for each step round in the game.
+I prefer to keep each player's code in a private repo which isn't made public until after the game is finished.

+## Completed games

+0. [Fam](/games/00-fam/README.md) - The first completed game.
+A good starting point for templating how a came should run.

 ## Inspiration links